 Jump into January

 Historically, average highs in February warm a few degrees to 58.6°, with an average low of 42.3°.
-Yet, it’s also the month most likely to see snowfall — averaging 0.79 in — but with a greater chance of high temps this year, that might not happen.
+Yet, it’s also the month most likely to see snowfall — averaging 0.79 inches — but with a greater chance of high temps this year, that may not happen.